FunOnTheUpfield/ExData_Plotting2/README.md

 *plot4* depicts emissions from coal combustion related sources across all monitoring stations across the United States.
 This graph should help answer the question:
-" Across the United States, how have emissions from coal combustion-related sources changed from 1999–2008?""
+" Across the United States, how have emissions from coal combustion-related sources changed from 1999–2008?"

-How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?
+How have emissions from coal realated sources changed?

+Coal related emissions rose between 1999 and 2002 but have remained relatively constant since 2002.

 *plot5* Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips == "06037").
 Which city has seen greater changes over time in motor vehicle emissions?

+Definitions: I have chosen "Emissions from Motor Vehicle Sources" to include Emissions from Highway Vehicle Use  (i.e. all SCS that include "Highway Veh")  I have excluded emissions from motor vehicle manufacture and maintenance and emissions from the transport, storage and sale of motor vehicle fuels.

+Motor vehicle emissions in bot Baltimore than Los Angeles have fallen since 1999.
+Baltimore's fall in emissions is much smaller than Los Angeles

+The emissions data in Los Angeles is much more variable with some sites with very high emissions levels.